Orange Pippin logo

 Climate at this location:very cool, within 300 feet of the Pacific ocean

-Pruning:pruned each year to remove crossing
+Pruning:pruned each year to remove crossing, contain height, open center for air circulation.

 Tree form:Standard